SummaryRead the full fact sheet

 - with acute urticaria, the rash may last for days or weeks

 - with chronic hives, the rash may persist for months to years, occasionally decades.

 Causes of hives

-In 80 per cent of cases the cause of hives is unknown.
+In 80% of cases the cause of hives is unknown.
 Some factors known to cause hives include:

-- medication – such as antibiotics, aspirin and codeine
+- – such as antibiotics, aspirin and codeine

-- certain underlying conditions – such as systemic lupus erythematosus, rubella and hepatitis
+- certain underlying conditions – such as systemic lupus erythematosus, and

 - contact with plants or animals

 - exercise and